 This particular cymbal set comes with the standard cymbal setup having two crashes, a pair of hi-hats, and a ride cymbal.

 If you’re looking for rich cymbals that work extraordinarily well in most playing environments, the K Custom Darks are the go-to option in Zildjian’s cymbal lineup.
-They’re also some of the best Zildjian cymbals that you can get.
+This is also one of the best cymbal packs you can get.

 The cymbal set is comprised of the following cymbals: